mwrobel2/Taxi/README.md

-# Taxi- an application that allows you to call the Taxi
+# Taxi- an application that allows you to contact your driver without revealing your phone number by placing a free call directly within the Taxi app

 ## Technologies
 Project is created with: